rami-vemula-tw/dotnetcore-service-starter/Payment/Documentation/schema-data-migrations.md

     - Automating the DB deployment on application start is possible with Dotnet EF Tools.
     - If migrations cannot be executed in app start (for example, running custom seed data scripts), it is advised to create a bash/powershell script which will automate the process.
     - This custom script should keep track of SQL scripts it ran, so that it can always work with differential database updates.
 - For production workloads, migrations should be deployed through CI/CD pipeline through Dotnet EF Tools.
-This will fecilitate error and hassle free deployments of distributed system where different applications are deployed to polygot environments.
+This will facilitate error and hassle free deployments of distributed system where different applications are deployed to polyglot environments.
     - Custom tasks should be incorporated in the deployment pipeline to deploy the seed data scripts.
     - This will also helps in deploying the migrations to multiple regions.